The Islamic Dilemma

 Christian: Hi Ali, I was wondering if you have had a chance to read that John’s Gospel I gave you the other week.

-Ali: No I haven’t, what was your other question?
+Ali: No I haven’t.
+What was your other question?

 Christian: Well, let’s say God did allow his word to become corrupted, what would that tell us about God’s character?
 Could we really trust him?
-How do we know any text that claims to be from him, is 100% reliable and trustworthy?
+How do we know any text that claims to be from him is 100% reliable and trustworthy?

 Ali: Well, I’ve not studied those verses in detail, but I will go back to them and have a look.
 However, surely if the Jewish and Christian scriptures were accessible when the Quran was written, the Quran would say as much, no?

 Christian: Well, it’s not quite like that!
-We have 1000s of manuscripts of the New Testament going right back to the early 2nd C, and yes, there are many differences between them.
+We have 1000s of manuscripts of the New Testament going right back to the early second century, and yes, there are many differences between them.
 But over 99% of the differences are minor, like spelling differences, or clear mistakes that are easy to resolve.
 The other differences that the experts debate over, don’t affect any core teaching of Christianity.
 It’s clear that the text has been preserved to this day.

 Ali: So you believe that the Bible is trustworthy?

-Christian: I do, but let me ask you a question, do you believe the Bible is the uncorrupted word of God?
+Christian: I do, but let me ask you a question: do you believe the Bible is the uncorrupted word of God?

 Ali: Well, if I say yes, I have to address the fact that the Quran contradicts the Bible.

-Ali: I see your point… That is quite a dilemma!!
+Ali: I see your point.
+That is quite a dilemma!!